impinj/is-tool/README.md

 |  -u --user \<user\>  |An ItemSense username for an admin level user. |
 |  -p --pass \<pass\>  |ItemSense password for the above user. |

 The IP address is mandatory but username and password are optional.
-If they are not specified, the default to the ItemSense default administration username and password.
+If they are not specified, the default to use the ItemSense default administration username and password.

 #### Load
 Usage: is-tool load [options] <file>